-It only took me four years of living in Berlin to FINALLY write a two-day itinerary for Berlin.
+It only took me nearly five years of living in Berlin to FINALLY write a two-day itinerary for Berlin.
 I winged it with so many visitors – but this time, I wrote it down.
-If you only have a weekend in Berlin, obviously it’s impossible to see absolutely everything – but you can still have an incredible experience and leave the city wanting more!
+Just for you 😘 If you only have a weekend in Berlin, obviously it’s impossible to see absolutely everything – but you can still have an incredible experience and leave the city wanting more!

 Here is the itinerary for seeing Berlin in two days, which strives for a balance between the most important touristic and historical sights and having some great local experiences: whether it’s underground art, great international food, or scenic viewpoints a little further outside the city center.
 I can understand that it’s a pretty popular option to do just 2 days in Berlin, so you have to optimize what you see for your first time and what you save for your next trip.

 I’m pretty sure I can help you there 😉

 Here’s my local guide to Berlin in a weekend, based on living here for more than four years!
 If you have any questions, feel free to leave a comment and I’ll do my best to follow up quickly. 👌

 I am very grateful when you use my links to make a purchase!

 Table of Contents – I started writing this guide and it got a bit…long.
 Here are specific things you can do in two days in Berlin, as well as my top recommendations for food, drinks, where to stay, tours and activites, and (BONUS!) a section for special things you can do in Berlin depending on what season you’re visiting in 😏

 - Best things to do in Berlin on the weekend